Learned SPARCOM: Unfolded Deep Super-Resolution Microscopy: Results

 The Deep-STORM net architecture is based on a fully convolutional encoder–decoder network, and includes 1.3M trainable parameters, used for the convolutional and batch-normalization layers.
 Two versions of Deep-STORM, with weights trained according to different imaging parameters, were used for testing; for future reference, we refer to them as Deep-STORM net1 and Deep-STORM net2.
 To assure optimal training for a fair comparison, we used the two trained versions released in the demo by the authors \cite {DEEP-STORM-CODE}.

-Pre-processing in Deep-STORM includes resizing the input frame to the desired dimensions of the output, projecting each frame to the range $[0$ $1]$, and normalizing each frame by removing the mean value of the training dataset and dividing by its standard deviation, as specified in the code released by the authors \cite {DEEP-STORM-CODE}.
+Pre-processing in Deep-STORM includes resizing the input frame to the desired dimensions of the output (determining the final grid size), projecting each frame to the range $[0$ $1]$, and normalizing each frame by removing the mean value of the training dataset and dividing by its standard deviation, as specified in the code released by the authors \cite {DEEP-STORM-CODE}.